FAQs: Justice Fellowships

 Do I need to speak a language other than English?

-Yes.
+Many of our current Justice Fellows speak a language other than English, though this is not a requirement to apply for a fellowship.
 Spanish fluency is strongly preferred for Justice Fellows working with unaccompanied migrant children.
 Spanish language support – including interpreters, immersion, and language courses – will be provided to applicants who are working toward Spanish fluency.

 What does the application consist of?